mthssdrbrg/heller/README.md

 [![Build Status](https://travis-ci.org/mthssdrbrg/heller.png?branch=master)](https://travis-ci.org/mthssdrbrg/heller)
 [![Coverage Status](https://coveralls.io/repos/mthssdrbrg/heller/badge.png?branch=master)](https://coveralls.io/r/mthssdrbrg/heller?branch=master)

-Heller is a thin JRuby wrapper around the Kafka Producer and (Simple)Consumer APIs, much like [Mikka](https://github.com/iconara/mikka) is a JRuby wrapper around Akka.
+Heller is a thin JRuby wrapper around the Kafka Producer and (Simple)Consumer APIs, much like [Mikka](https://github.com/iconara/mikka) is for Akka's Java API.

 The goal of Heller is to make the Producer and Consumer APIs of Kafka more Rubyesque, and useful as building blocks for creating more advanced producer and